Manush: Child of Destiny: Development

 After the success of Badsha (2016) and Boss 2: Back to Rule (2017), it was reported that Jeet might do several Indo-Bangladesh joint ventures; however it was proved to be a rumour.
 Later in October 2021, it was reported that Sanjoy Somadder, visited Jeet at his residence and narrated a script titled Dwitiyo Purush, which impressed him.
 The project was supposed to be the actor's 55th film as a leading actor, but that position instead went to Chengiz (2023).
 It was also reported that Mosharraf Karim, who had previously made his debut in Bengali cinema with Bratya Basu's Dictionary (2018), would be seen sharing screen with Jeet.

 Reports of a potential collaboration between Somadder and Jeet continued through July 2022.
 The following August, Somadder confirmed there were discussions for him to direct Jeet's 56th film.
-It was rumoured that the film would be a crossover to Somadder's own play Omanush starring Karim, which had its release in the previous month.
 The project was funded by and Jeetz Filmworks and Grassroot Entertainment, while Gopal Madnani and Amit Jumrani served as a co-producer.
 The company made a public announcement on the occasion of Jeet's birthday on 30 November 2022, confirming the project and its official title Manush.'
 Somadder revealed that Manush was inspired by Uttam Kumar starrer 1973 film Roudro Chhaya, which itself was based on a story by Bimal Kar and also was remade in Bangladeshi as Porichoy in 1974, where Abdur Razzak replaced Kumar.
 According to Somadder, "It inspired me to write Manush.
 Roudro Chhaya left its mark on me and from that this movie was born.
 Manush is my tribute to Uttam Kumar and Razzak, the legends".

 "Uttam Kumar starrer Roudro Chhaya is my first inspiration for Manush.
 I can assure that this is a complete cinematic experience that promises to captivate audiences with its compelling narrative, emotions, action sequences, music, and outstanding performances by Jeet Da and Jeetu (Kamal).
 The film's storyline contains thought-provoking elements that will undoubtedly resonate with viewers.
 Also, the movie will introduce a new dimension to the action genre as we are working with Ravi Ji (Verma).

 It's an honour for me that a superstar from another country has entrusted me with the responsibility of directing the film.
 Jeet Da is, of course, a superstar and known for his method acting skills.
 From listening to stories, script narration and shooting to dubbing, I have seen him work with utmost seriousness throughout the entire process.
 He is a complete director's actor on set.
 His dedication is unwavering.
 Yet, when it comes to rejuvenating everyone around him, his fantastic sense of humour captivates everyone.
 Jeet Da shows immense respect and affection for talented individuals."

 — — Sanjoy Somadder on Manush and directing Jeet in an interview to The Business Standard.